mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "They had the choice of trusting you or trusting Ramne."

 He let out a sigh.
 "And what about our numbers?
-There are ten times as many people at the pavilion."
+There are far too many guardians "

 Setre smirked and said, "Only a few hundred guardians can actually fight.
 And half of them are Casra's old tribemates.
 Besides, we have these."